matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 --- | --- | --- | --- | ---
 `insertion_event_reference` | string | Another `event_id` | Used to point at an `m.room.insertion` event by its `event_id`. | yes

-A full example of the `m.room.marker` event:
+An example of the `m.room.marker` event:
 ```json5
 {
     "type": "m.room.marker",